 - This role involves manual handling and extended periods of standing.
 Reasonable adjustments will be considered for an individual in line with the Equality Act 2010 following the recommendation of Occupational Health.
 (E) - Flexible approach to work and work-tasks.
-Weekend work is required (currently 1 in 4 weekends) and occasional work outside of normal office hours may also be required.
+Weekend work is required, as agreed in advance through the staff rota.
+Occasional work outside of normal office hours may also be required.
+(E) - As the Sainsbury Centre is a licensed premise and the shop sells alcoholbased gifts, all applicants to the role must be aged 18 or over.
 (E)